DMDcoin/dmdv4-testnet/README.md

 This guide is designed for **Ubuntu 18.04** and **Ubuntu 20.04** systems.
 We recommend using **Ubuntu 20.04 LTS** or **Ubuntu 22.04 LTS**.

+Validator Node Spec recommendation:
+4 core 8 gb ram 200gb ssd (growing with blockchain size) for normal full node non validator operation far lower requirement cpu/ram wise possible but to compile the node still need like 4gb ram and ssd space requirements are the same

 ----------

 ## Step 1: Copy Required Files to Your Node Server